ArchitecturalDogSoftware/1N4/README.md

     "https://github.com/qemu/qemu/blob/$qemu_ref/scripts/qemu-binfmt-conf.sh"
 chmod u+x './qemu-binfmt-conf.sh'

-# `--systemd ALL` registers every interpreter at startup with a systemd service.
+# `--systemd 'ALL'` registers every interpreter at startup with a systemd
-# Without this flag, you'll have to re-run this script every time you restart.
+# service.
+Without this flag, you'll have to re-run this script every time you
-# You can also specify individual CPU architectures to register, `ALL` registers
+# restart.
+You can also specify individual CPU architectures to register, `ALL`
-# every architecture supported by QEMU.
+# registers every architecture supported by QEMU.
 #
 # `./qemu-binfmt-conf.sh --help` for more information.
 ./qemu-binfmt-conf.sh --qemu-suffix '-static' --qemu-path '/usr/bin' \